 Supports Disabled Children; Foundation sponsorship "critical to their fund-raising success".

-The Florian K. Lawton foundation is recognized and thanked for their donations toward Fieldstone Farm.
+The Florian K. Lawton Foundation is recognized and thanked for their donations toward Fieldstone Farm.

-The Florian K. Lawton foundation is recognized and thanked for their donations toward the 155 Anniversary Celebration at the Artists' Fellowship Inc. Manhattan Penthouse.
+The Florian K. Lawton Foundation is recognized and thanked for their donations toward the 155 Anniversary Celebration at the Artists' Fellowship Inc. Manhattan Penthouse.

 The Foundation donated to Salve Regina University's Art Department.